Preparations for the 59th Annual Pensacola Greek Festival

 In between dining and dancing, visitors can attend a twenty minute church tour to learn about the architecture, design and beauty of a traditional Orthodox Christian church.
 Members of the church choir will sing Byzantine hymns at the conclusion of each tour.

 Volunteers are always needed to help with food preparations, setup on the weekends prior to the festival and throughout the festival weekend.
 Volunteers can receive email updates with festival news by subscribing to the festival email list on the festival website.

-This year’s financial contribution will be given to Miracle League of Pensacola.
+This year’s financial contribution will be made to Guardian ad Litem of Northwest Florida.
 Each year a portion of the festival proceeds are donated to a local charitable organization.
 Also we will be collecting non-perishable food items for Manna Food Pantries in front of the hall.